melons135/terminal-configs/README.md

 Malpedia - https://malpedia.caad.fkie.fraunhofer.de/

 # ToDo
-A number of files exitied on windows will need dos2unix conversion to remove ^M symbol when loading
+- A number of files exitied on windows will need dos2unix conversion to remove ^M symbol when loading
+- if terminal theme doesn't load properly at first then source the theme file, i think its an issues with load order of .zshrc